Han Dong (politician): Member of Parliament (2019–present)

 On July 4, 2019, Dong confirmed his candidacy for the federal Liberal nomination in Don Valley North following the retirement of incumbent MP Geng Tan.
 Dong was elected to Parliament in the October 2019 federal election.

 Dong was re-elected as the MP for Don Valley North in the September 2021 election.

-Dong currently serves as the co-chair Canada-China Legislative Association.
-Dong is also a member of the Standing Committee on Human Resources, Skills, and Social Development and the Status of Persons with Disabilities, and a member of the Standing Committee on Access to Information, Privacy, and Ethics.
+Dong served as the co-chair Canada-China Legislative Association.
+Dong was also a member of the Standing Committee on Human Resources, Skills, and Social Development and the Status of Persons with Disabilities, and a member of the Standing Committee on Access to Information, Privacy, and Ethics.

+Dong was a member of the Canada-China Legislative Association, a member of the Canada-Japan Inter-Parliamentary Group, and a member of the Canada–United States Inter-Parliamentary Group.

-Alleged Chinese government interference
+Chinese government interference

 On February 24, 2023, Global News reported that its intelligence sources with knowledge of Canadian Security Intelligence Service (CSIS) affairs reported that Dong was an alleged "witting affiliate" in China's election interference networks.
-Sources claim that Prime Minister Justin Trudeau and senior Liberal party officials ignored CSIS warnings about Dong, which has been denied by Trudeau.
+Unspecified sources claim that Prime Minister Justin Trudeau and senior Liberal party officials ignored CSIS warnings about Dong, which has been denied by Trudeau.
 The same article also claimed that a "Liberal insider" and former Ontario MPP Michael Chan had possibly arranged Tan's ouster in Don Valley North in favour of Dong in advance of the 2019 federal election because the Chinese Communist Party (CCP) was unhappy with Tan.
 Chan, Dong, and the Chinese embassy denied the accusations, with Dong describing the leaks as "seriously inaccurate".
 Dong and the Liberal Party also said that his 2019 nomination victory had followed all of the party's rules.
-According to an anonymous intelligence official and intelligence documents viewed by Global News, CSIS had also been investigating Dong due to an alleged meeting between Dong and a senior official from the CCP's United Front Work Department in New York state.
+According to an anonymous intelligence official and intelligence documents viewed by Global News, CSIS had also been investigating Dong due to an alleged meeting between Dong and a senior official from the CCP's United Front Work Department in the state of New York.

 Dong has stated that he would welcome investigations against himself to clear his name but denies the need for a public inquiry.
 In response to these allegations, Trudeau has also rejected these allegations as "irresponsible" and a result of anti-Asian racism against Dong.
 He also stressed that Dong is unquestionably loyal to Canada.

+In March 2023, he said that he was yet to be contacted by the Royal Canadian Mounted Police, Elections Canada, or CSIS concerning the allegations, and that he wanted the truth to come out.